mckennapsean/dissertation/content/03-framework.md

 consider generative and evaluative design methods as vital components of each activity, unlike process models that capture evaluation as a single, unique stage in the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011;
 @Goodwin2013a; @DIS2010].
-This emphasis on evaluation methods encourages novice visualization designers to consider evaluation early, and often, for each design activity.
+This emphasis on evaluation methods encourages visualization designers to consider evaluation early, and often, for each design activity.